mpicbg-scicomp/tissue_miner/user_manual/TM_R-UserManual.md

 ## Averaged cell elongation

-We now query multiple databases to extract the information about cell elongation nematics averaged over the selected ROIs.
+We now query multiple databases using the TissueMiner `multi_db_query()` function in combination with the `mqf_cg_roi_nematics_cell_elong` function definition to extract the information about cell elongation nematics averaged over the selected ROIs.

 ```r